-• HOLIDAYS - When one of these holidays falls on your scheduled day, you are excused from volunteering: New Year's Day, Easter, Memorial Day, Independence Day, Labor Day, Thanksgiving, Christmas Eve (afternoon), Christmas Day.

-• INCLEMENT WEATHER - If school is canceled due to in inclement weather, you are excused from volunteering.
+- Holidays: When one of these holidays falls on your scheduled day, you are excused from volunteering: New Year's Day, Good Friday (afternoon), Easter, Memorial Day, Independence Day, Labor Day, Thanksgiving, Christmas, Christmas Eve. - Inclement Weather: If school is canceled due to inclement weather, you are excused from volunteering.